TreeMama/iSeaTree-React-Prototype/README.md

 simulators show the app in full-screen mode.
 This is misleading, because the native build comes up in 1x letterboxed mode.

-To obtain a native build for the Simulator, use `expo build:ios` (you'll first need to establish a free Expo account).
+To obtain a standalone native build for the Simulator, use `expo build:ios` (you'll first need to establish a free Expo account).
 At the prompt, select "simulator".
 This will launch a build in the Expo build queue, and eventually return the URL of a downloadtable .tar file.
 Expand the .tar file and you'll see the iSeaTree app, marked as